 He and Saya founded the Academic Parity Movement to ensure that no researcher would suffer from violence, discrimination, or academic bullying without sufficient support.

 Saya Ameli Hajebi is an artist, graphic designer, and environmental activist.
 She is currently a national Spokesperson, and local media lead for the Sunrise Movement.
-She has interviewed with The Guardian, Al Jazeera, Univision, and Buzzfeed News to raise awareness about the climate crisis and represent the Sunrise Movement.
+She has interviewed with The Guardian, Al Jazeera, BBC, and Buzzfeed News to raise awareness about the climate crisis and represent the Sunrise Movement.

 She hopes to incorporate activism and social change in academia, and make a safe learning environment for all with the Academic Parity Movement.